Collaborative Growth

 • Physics behaviors that differ by platform erode trust.

 A universal identity layer is non-negotiable.
-This means tracking cosmetics, ranks, purchases, and entitlements seamlessly across devices.
-Without it, progression fractures—and nothing frustrates players more than rebuying content they already own.
-(Yes, we’re still salty about that.)
+It tracks cosmetics, ranks, purchases, and entitlements seamlessly across devices.
+Without it, progression fractures.
+Nothing frustrates players more than rebuying content they already own.
+(Yeah, we’re still salty about that.)

 Pro tip: Centralized cloud-based entitlement verification reduces sync conflicts and customer support tickets.